 Insulation is one of the best things you can do to save energy in your house, but don’t be fooled by the number of myths that abound regarding insulation!Learn More

 Septic systems with tanks and drainage fields are common in rural areas.
 In most country areas, it is too expensive to lay sewage pipes to accommodate all homes in a town or city.
 If your home has a septic tank, then you likely know about maintenance practices.
-A yearly inspection by is required to make sure the septic tank does not contain any cracks or leaks, and the sludge will also be measured so a timely cleaning or pumping can be scheduled.
+A yearly inspection by septic services is required to make sure the septic tank does not contain any cracks or leaks, and the sludge will also be measured so a timely cleaning or pumping can be scheduled.
 However, you need to understand that your septic tank is not the only thing that needs to be maintained and monitored.
 The drainage field does too, because soil issues will sometimes pop up that will stop water from draining properly.
 Water can then flow back into the tank or into your home and you will see toilets overflowing, backed up sinks, and gurgling drains.
 To understand how one of these soil issues can happen and to learn how you can avoid it, keep reading.

 Sodium in Your Water